Sikiru Alimi (footballer)

-Sikiru Alimi (born 23 March 1996) is a Nigerian international footballer that currently plays as a forward for JS Saoura.
+Sikiru Alimi (born 23 March 1996) is a Nigerian international footballer that currently plays as a forward.

 Career

 He started his career with Warri Wolves where he played for two seasons, scoring 12 goals in 31 appearances before signing for Sunshine Stars.
 He joined Lobi Stars after another two seasons at Sunshine Stars and participated at the club's Champions League campaign.

 Alimi had brief stints with Tunisian outfit Stade Tunisien and Maghreb Fez of Morocco before joining Remo Stars in 2021.

 International career

 He was first called up for the Nigeria B team by Imama Amapakabo for the 2020 African Nations Championship qualification tie against Togo, in a 4–1 defeat at the Stade de Kegue.